Big Pigeon in Southwest Iowa

 • 54th Troop Carrier Sqdn., Eleventh Air Force, based at Elmendorf AFB, Anchorage, Alaska Territory; Douglas C-47-DL Skytrain/Dakota #41-38635 radio operator; DNB 28 Nov 1942, near Lake Iliamna, Alaska; aircraft hit hillside in heavy winds returning to base, all eight died.

-• Notes: The dead included Col. Everett Davis, first commander of the Eleventh Air Force.
-Arthur O. Jensen was my father's second cousin.
+• Military Note: The aircraft dead included Col. Everett Davis, first commander of the Eleventh Air Force.

 † Jensen, Carl Christian, SN 6-863-492, US Army, Audubon & Pott.
 Cos.